Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Conclusion

 \section{Conclusion}

-SMDR-IS provides multi-scale scene information based on the multi-resolution framework, synergistic multiscale detail extraction, and intrinsic supervision, which utilize the scale-related features inherent in image scenes.
-To integrate and optimally leverage the information from multi-scales, we incorporate inputs from the low-resolution within the original resolution, which enhances the transfer of scene information.
-To mitigate irrelevant scene interference, ASISF is designed to govern the feature propagation process.
-The multi-degradation loss function is employed to constrain the network's training process.
-Each stage's optimization and constraints enhance the network's ability to utilize different scale information.
-In summary, SMDR-IS effectively harnesses multi-scale scenes to enhance various scene information in underwater images.
+In this study, we propose a novel method for underwater image restoration, namely SMDR-IS, which can proficiently capture multi-scale scene information, by multi-resolution detail extraction with intrinsic supervision, and utilizing the inherent scale-related features in image scenes.
+To ensure optimal assimilation of information across different scales, we integrated low-resolution inputs by adaptive selective intrinsic supervision within the original-resolution input, thereby amplifying the conveyance of scene information.
+To mitigate unnecessary interference from irrelevant scenes, we introduced ASISF, which is meticulously designed to regulate the feature propagation process.
+Furthermore, our multi-degradation loss function strategically guides the network during training.
+Optimization and constraints at each stage enhance the network's ability to leverage information at different scales.
+In the future, we will explore the integration of SMSR-IS into broader computer vision applications, like underwater robotics and autonomous underwater vehicles.